-The State's annual housing goals identified in the 2022 Annual Action Plan were to assist 140 units of affordable rental housing and 102 units of affordable home owner units, and to add 25 units of housing for the homeless.
+The State's annual housing goals identified in the 2023 Annual Action Plan were to assist 140 units of affordable rental housing and 102 units of affordable home owner units, and to add 25 units of housing for the homeless.

-In the last full program year, from July 1, 2021, to June 30, 2022, CDBG assisted a total of 234 housing units in 10 communities, of which included 6 enhancements to prior affordable housing projects to move them forward.
+In the last full program year, from July 1, 2022, to June 30, 2023, CDBG assisted a total of 255 housing units in 11 communities, and awarded enhancements to two previously funded recovery housing projects.
 CDBG also funded 4 awards and 1 enhancement to public facility/service grants serving 11,328 people, and 6 awards and 2 enhancements to planning grants.

-In the last full program year, from July 1, 2021 to June 30, 2022, a total of six (6) projects were completed that utilized HOME program funding, creating 121 units of affordable housing with 28 HOME-designated units.
+In the last full program year, from July 1, 2022 to June 30, 2023, a total of three (3) projects were completed that utilized HOME program funding, creating 94 units of affordable housing with 28 HOME-designated units.
 In addition, \$150,000 in HOME CHDO Operating funds was awarded to 3 certified Community Housing Development Organizations.

-During the same program year, seven (7) projects were completed that included Housing Trust Fund money.
-This project resulted in the rehabilitation of 157 affordable housing units with 31 HTF-designated units serving extremely low income households.
+During the same program year, four (4) projects were completed that included Housing Trust Fund money.
+This project resulted in the rehabilitation of 168 affordable housing units with 31 HTF-designated units serving extremely low income households.

-In the last full program year, from July 1, 2021 to June 30, 2022, ESG funding and State matched funding provided 162,569 shelter bed-nights to 2,648 homeless persons; 2,128 were adults and 520 were children under the age of 18.
+In the last full program year, from July 1, 2022 to June 30, 2023, ESG funding and State matched funding provided 204,299 shelter bed-nights to 3,180 homeless persons; 2,547 were adults and 633 were children under the age of 18.

-In State fiscal year 2022, the ESG program, including state matched funding, also provided housing stability for 290 literally homeless households through rapid rehousing tenant-based rental assistance.
+In State fiscal year 2023, the ESG program, including state matched funding, also provided 247 literally homeless households with rapid rehousing tenant-based rental assistance.
+Many of these households were served through the newly created statewide Home Family Voucher Project that began in January 2023.